aws-observability/aws-otel-python/README.md

 ### Applications for integration testing - Auto-instrumentation

-See an app used for [integration testing with automatic instrumentation README.md](integration-test-apps/auto-instrumentation/flask/README.md) for setup instructions.
+See a flask app used for [integration testing with automatic instrumentation README.md](integration-test-apps/auto-instrumentation/flask/README.md) for setup instructions.
+See a fastapi app used for [integration testing with automatic instrumentation README.md](integration-test-apps/auto-instrumentation/fastapi/README.md) for setup instructions.

 ### Applications for integration testing - Manual instrumentation

-See an app used for [integration testing with manual instrumentation README.md](integration-test-apps/manual-instrumentation/flask/README.md) for setup instructions.
+See a flask app used for [integration testing with manual instrumentation README.md](integration-test-apps/manual-instrumentation/flask/README.md) for setup instructions.
+See a fastapi app used for [integration testing with manual instrumentation README.md](integration-test-apps/manual-instrumentation/fastapi/README.md) for setup instructions.

 ## Requirements